cisagov/ScubaGear/README.md

 ### 🤖 Automation

-- [ScubaConnect](https://github.com/cisagov/ScubaConnect) - ScubaConnect is cloud-native infrastructure that automates the execution of assessment tools ScubaGear and ScubaGoggles.
+- [ScubaConnect](https://github.com/cisagov/ScubaConnect) - ScubaConnect is cloud-native infrastructure, developed by CISA, that automates the execution of assessment tools ScubaGear and ScubaGoggles.

 ### 📚 Additional Resources